CodeYourFuture/Terminal-Coursework-Week1/README.md

 #### 3) Answer

-## sleep in bash for loop

-for i in {1..100}
-do
-if [ $i -lt 11 ]
-then
+$ ./count_to_100.sh
+I have counted to 1
+I have counted to 2
+I have counted to 3
+I have counted to 4
+I have counted to 5
+I have counted to 6
+I have counted to 7
+I have counted to 8
-echo I have counted to $i
+I have counted to 9
-else
-echo You should have used Ctrl+C to end the script by now!
-I have counted to $i! fi sleep 0.2s done
+I have counted to 10
+^C

 ctrl+c can be used in terminal if you want to stop a script from running